 A non-AP STA addressed by an MU-RTS TXS Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH or CH_BANDWIDTH_IN_NON_HT of a non-TB PPDU to be the same or narrower than the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT of the CTS frame that it has responded to the MU-RTS TXS Trigger frame.

-If a 20 MHz subchannel is indicated as a punctured subchannel in the most recently exchanged Disabled Subchannel Bitmap field in the EHT Operation element, the corresponding bit in the TXVECTOR parameter INACTIVE_SUBCHANNELS shall be set to 1 and the punctured 20 MHz subchannel shall not be used by the non-TB PPDU(s) that is transmitted during the time allocated by an associated AP.
+If a 20 MHz subchannel is indicated as a punctured subchannel in the most recently exchanged Disabled Subchannel Bitmap field in the EHT Operation element, the corresponding bit in the TXVECTOR parameter INACTIVE_SUBCHANNELS shall be set to 1 and the punctured 20 MHz subchannel shall not be used by the non-TB PPDU(s) that is transmitted during the time allocated by the(#14027) associated AP.

 TGbe editor: revise the following paragraph in P524L45 of 11be draft 2.1.1 as: